Last Updated on: 19th December 2022, 01:08 pm

 Moreover, if you have social media sharing icons for Facebook or Twitter, create accounts that people can reach after clicking on icons.
 This is also a way to get social proof on your online store.

 Everything works fine, the entire website is running smoothly even with mobile devices.
 Then everybody stocks in the checkout process.
 One of the major eCommerce mistakes to avoid.

 The common issue to the largest number of cart abandonment is the hectic checkout process.

 Therefore, you should make sure when somebody is too close to complete their shopping process, it does not fail rather finishes with a smooth process.

 In this process avoid asking for too much information besides postal address and other requisites.
 Too much typing annoys customers to proceed further.

 Make sure that you provide multiple payment methods like accepting credit cards, Paypal, Stripe, etc so that no one finds any issue while choosing the payment system.

-Lastly, do not distract customers at this point with discount offers, promos, etc and just focus on to let your customers cross the finish line and order the product.
+Lastly, do not distract customers at this point with discount offers, promos, etc, and just focus on letting your customers cross the finish line and order the product.

 Finally, go through the above Ecommerce mistakes and the consequences that you must avoid and ultimately increase your online sales.